ppriyank/Fine-grained-Re-Identification/README.md

 # Training the model :

 Pre-trained ResNet models are assumed to be stored in `storage_dir +"resnet/"`.
+`mode_name` stores the name (with absolute path) of the model to be loaded, if pretraining the entire model.
+It doesnt load the classifier (for loading the classifier, uncomment the code in the section `args.mode_name != ''`).
+`--evaluate` saves the model after every evalaution.
+`-opt` : configuration setting, we have provided only one setting in `tools/dataset_config.conf`, add the configuration there after running hyperparameter optimization there.
+`--thresold` : number of epochs after which evalaution starts.
+`--pretrain` : Loading the pre-trained ResNets.
+We have decided to not provide the `mars_sota.pth.tar` or any other pretrained ResNet.
+`--fin-dim` : Dimension of the final features.
+`'--rerank'` : Do a re-rank evaluation

 ## Images
 Creating `st-ReID (ST)` metrics for the dataset is a recommended step (except for CUHK01 and VehicleID).
 The logic being : Arranging images in a seqeunce with camera and frame numbers all arranged in sequential manner.
 We then create a histogram distribution on them and store the distribution.
 When a test image comes, we assign it a histogram given its camera number and frame number.
 (These histograms are matches as well during evaluation boosting the accuracy significantly.)